Code-Institute-Submissions/ss00831-milestone1/README.md

 - Please refer the result.
 [Test Result] (https://github.com/ss00831/milestone1/blob/9ad696d9aa974c91f6a190f0c4fcff0d48a52342/assets/testing/rev02_testcases.xlsx)

+3. Responsive Test

+4. Browser Test

 ## Deployment

-- My Milestone1 page address : https://ss00831.github.io/Milestone1/
+- My Milestone1 page address : https://ss00831.github.io/milestone1/

-- To deploy this page to GitHub Pages from its GitHub repository(https://github.com/ss00831/Milestone1):
+- To deploy this page to GitHub Pages from its GitHub repository(https://github.com/ss00831/milestone1):
 1. From the menu items near the top of the page, select [Settings].
 2. Scroll down to the [GitHub Pages] section.
 3. [Source] - click the drop-down menu labelled None - select [Master Branch].
 4. The page will automatically be refreshed, and the website is deployed.
 - If this step is failed, refresh the settings page and try again the "step 3".
-5. If the deployment is succeeded, you can see a message as "Your site is published at https://ss00831.github.io/Milestone1/".
+5. If the deployment is succeeded, you can see a message as "Your site is published at https://ss00831.github.io/milestone1/".
 Try to retrieve the link to the deployed website.

 - How to run this project locally